wf-tb-amr documentation

 TitleFile pathDescriptionPer sample or aggregated

-analytical run report./wf-tb-amr-report.htmlThe report for all samples on the workflow.aggregated
+Workflow report./wf-tb-amr-report.htmlThe report for all samples in the workflow runaggregated

 Pipeline overview